 We all know there’s plenty to do in Kansas City when the weather’s nice, but sometimes the winter months seem to drag on and on.
 There’s actually a lot more to do here in the winter than you may realize, and much of it is free and/or cheap.
 This is true for both kids and adults.

-Here’s what I’ve found so far.
+Here’s what I’ve found so far for winter fun.
 Leave a comment below if you know of any you think I should add: